-Claude Jutra, <I>auteur</I> of 1971 French-Canadian classic “Mon Oncle Antoine,” was also a one-hit wonder.
-In her portrait of the talented helmer, Paule Baillargeon -- actress, director and friend -- contemplates the conditions that resulted in so promising and so disappointing a career.
+Claude Jutra, auteur of 1971 French-Canadian classic “Mon Oncle Antoine,” was also a one-hit wonder.
+In her portrait of the talented helmer, Paule Baillargeon — actress, director and friend — contemplates the conditions that resulted in so promising and so disappointing a career.
 With its tale of talent that couldn’t find financing and an uniquely eerie fusion of biography and fiction, pic should perform well on fest circuit and secure a niche on public TV or indie cable outlets.

 Baillargeon delves into an extensive library of footage showcasing Jutra, a man whose public persona was bright, funny, articulate and borderline fou.
 Jutra often acted in his own and other people’s films and frequently was interviewed; docu makes good use of its subject’s well-archived talent and charm.
 Film excerpts provide a running commentary on his life, plus an unlikely series of rehearsals for his death.

 Jutra’s carefully planned suicide off a bridge followed scripts he shot with nearly letter-perfect precision.
 His short “Cine boum” (1964), a zany lament on the difficulty of getting backing for films in Quebec, ends with Jutra going over the edge of a building with a plaintive cry about the lack of government support.

 Almost unbearable is Jutra’s cameo in one of Baillargeon’s films, which finds him playing a doctor delivering an Alzheimer’s disease diagnosis to a patient, a role Jutra couldn’t memorize since he himself had the disease.